RAS-University/robotic-courses/docs/surgical.md

 - Table of Contents
 {:toc}

-## 0. Prerequisites
+## 0. Keys terms
 No need any prerequisite, this section is made just to catch your interest, introcuding one part of what robot can do and how this can be useful in the future.

-But just before we dive in, here are a few key terms you’ll see throughout the chapter, take a quick look at them now and the rest will make a lot more sense!
+But just before we dive in, here are a few key terms you will see throughout the chapter and videos, take a quick look at them now and the rest will make a lot more sense!

 | Term | Definition |
 |------|------------|